How we collect feedback

 We believe all residents should be able to contribute ideas and feel comfortable challenging how we deliver our services in their homes and neighbourhoods.

-We have groups made up of customers who work with us and share their views on specific topics and services.
+We have groups made up of residents who work with us and share their views on specific topics and services.

 If you’d like to help visit our get involved page.

-Our Voice of the Resident panel, (formerly known as the Voice of the Customer panel), is made up of 10 settle residents.
+Our Voice of the Resident panel, is made up of 10 settle residents.
 They meet every three months to discuss and help us shape and improve our services.

 The panel work closely with us and members of our board to make sure that the decisions and direction of our organisation are being guided by what matters most to you.